mircealungu/homepage/content/post/17-01-20--sen-symposium-talk.md

 The SEN symposium in Amsterdam is a yearly event that gathers software engineering researchers and practitioners.
 This year I was invited to give a talk along several other great researchers and practitioners including: Felienne Hermans, Andreas Zeller, and Hans Wanders the CIO of the Netherlands!

+# Context in Software Analytics
+I started my talk observing that Google has very relevant search results because they take the context of the search into account.

-In my talk I argued that our work in software analytics is more relevant if we take into account three types of context in our analysis:
+I then argued that our work in software analytics becomes more relevant and powerful if we take the context into into account.
+I discussed in particular three types of context that I have encountered in my work:

 - **The Temporal** context allows our analysis to benefit from the temporal locality of the software evolution process
-- **The (Eco)Systemic** context allows us to understand a system in the broader context of it's ecosystem
+- **The (Eco)Systemic** context allows us to understand a system in the broader context in which it interacts with other systems
-- **The Personal** context allows our tools to adapt to the particular needs of the individual.
+- **The Personal** context allows our tools to adapt to the particular needs of the individual developer and become what Vannevar Bush envisioned *"intimate supplements of the human mind"*

-These are the slides of my talk are [online](/pdf/SEN-Symposium--TalkSlides.pdf)
+For more details, the [**slides of my talk are online**](/pdf/SEN-Symposium--TalkSlides.pdf)

 <div  style="clear:both;"></div>

+# Fun with the Audience
-The organizers have equiped the participants with voting cards: yellow and red.
+The organizers have provided the participants with voting cards: yellow and red.
 This is a nice idea, since you can interact with the audience in a more playful manner.
 At some point, I asked the audience to lift their red cards if they prefer to read War and Peace and the yellow cards if they'd prefer to read